falgon/network-basal/README.md

 This includes the implementation below.

-* ARP (Implementation in C++ refers to [this repository](https://github.com/falgon/arp_experiment).)
+* ARP (Implementation in C++ refers to [this repository](https://github.com/falgon/arp_experiment))
 * ICMP
-    * Link Layer (Normally it is not necessary to send from the link layer, but I decided to create all of the Ether header, IP header and ICMP data for learning.)
+    * Link Layer (From Ethernet frame.
+Normally it is not necessary to send from the link layer, but I decided to create all of the Ether header, IP header and ICMP data for learning.)
     * Network Layer
 * Wake-On-Lan
 * Subnet calculation, derivation of default route gateway, etc.